Case Studies Predicting Hydroponic Crop Yield from Sensor Data - and Turning It Into Planting Decisions

 Approach

-Yield prediction: Decision trees, random forests, and a shallow neural network to predict final yield weight from environmental features and growth stage data.
-Feature importance analysis to identify the most impactful controllable variables.
+Yield prediction.
+Decision trees, random forests, and a shallow neural network to predict final yield weight from environmental and growth-stage features.
+Feature-importance analysis to find the most impactful controllable variables - the ones worth acting on.

-Demand forecasting: Time-series model on historical sales data by crop type — capturing weekly seasonality and trend.
+Demand forecasting.
+A time-series model on historical sales by crop type, capturing weekly seasonality and trend.

-Planning integration: Combined yield predictions with demand forecasts to generate planting recommendations — how many plants of each crop type to start each week to meet forecasted demand.
+Planning integration.
+Yield predictions combined with the demand forecast to generate planting recommendations - how many plants of each crop type to start each week to meet forecasted demand within the predicted yield range.

 Technical Detail

-Data characteristics: environmental sensors logged at hourly resolution across multiple growing cycles.
-Key challenge: sensors in a hydroponics system are highly correlated — temperature, humidity, and CO₂ all co-vary with the HVAC system, creating multicollinearity that standard linear models amplify rather than handle gracefully.
+Data characteristics.
+Environmental sensors logged at hourly resolution across multiple growing cycles.
+The core modeling challenge: sensors in a hydroponics system are highly correlated.
+Temperature, humidity, and CO₂ all co-vary with the HVAC system, creating multicollinearity that standard linear models amplify rather than handle gracefully - which is a large part of why tree ensembles won out.

-Feature importance findings: nitrogen concentration and cumulative light exposure (daily light integral, DLI) were the two highest-impact controllable variables.
+Feature-importance findings.
+Nitrogen concentration and cumulative light exposure (daily light integral, DLI) were the two highest-impact controllable variables.
 Temperature contributed meaningfully but showed diminishing returns beyond a crop-specific comfort range.
-This finding directly shaped operational recommendations — the operation prioritized automated nutrient dosing and supplemental lighting as the highest-ROI improvements.
+The point of this analysis was not just a yield number - it was to identify where intervention would pay off: the model pointed at nutrient dosing and supplemental lighting as the variables most worth controlling.

-Planning integration: the yield prediction connected to a time-series demand forecast (exponential smoothing on historical weekly sales by crop type).
-The output was a weekly recommendation matrix — crop type × recommended planting quantity — to meet 4-week-ahead demand within the predicted yield range.
-This moved crop cycle planning from intuition-driven to data-driven.
+Planning integration.
+Yield predictions were chained to a time-series demand forecast (exponential smoothing on historical weekly sales by crop type).
+The output was a weekly recommendation matrix - crop type × recommended planting quantity - sized to meet 4-week-ahead demand within the predicted yield range.
+That is the step that turns a yield model into a planning tool.

 Stack